ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 * Nk: The length in bytes of an output authenticator
 * Nid: The length of the token key identifier
 * Reference: Where this algorithm is defined
+* Notes: Any notes associated with the entry

 New entries in this registry are subject to the Specification Required registration policy ({{!RFC8126, Section 4.6}}).
 Designated experts need to ensure that the token type